 Features of Minecraft that are restricted without parental verification/consent

 - Minecraft Realms

 - Changing settings on the Minecraft/Mojang account site

 A child account cannot access Realms unless the account has been given parental consent.
-These accounts can still join another private world and can play locally.
+These accounts can still join other private worlds and can play locally.

-If you still need assistance or are unable to pay the parental consent fee, you can contact our support team here.
+If you still need assistance or are unable to pay the parental consent fee, contact Minecraft Support.

-For more information for Mojang accounts for players under age 13 (used for Minecraft: Java Edition) click here.
+For more information on child accounts, visit Mojang Accounts for Users Under 13 (used for Minecraft: Java Edition).

-If this did not solve your issue, return to Minecraft Troubleshooting here.
+If the guidance on this page did not solve your issue, return to Minecraft Troubleshooting.